knative/docs/install/check-install-version.md

+---
-# Checking the Version of Your Knative Serving Installation
+title: "Checking the Version of Your Knative Serving Installation"
+#linkTitle: "Checking your install version"
+weight: 20
+---

 If you want to check what version of Knative serving you have installed, enter the following command: